Cray-HPE/docs-sat/rpm/README.md

 The SAT documentation can be found online at the following link:
 [SAT Documentation](https://cray-hpe.github.io/docs-sat).

-It is also available offline as markdown, which may be viewed with a markdown viewer or with a text editor.
-A table of contents can be found below.
+It is also available offline as markdown, which can be viewed with a markdown viewer or with a text editor.

 The offline documentation is available in the `docs/` directory of the SAT release distribution as well as in RPM package format.
 The RPM package is installed as a part of the Ansible plays launched by the Configuration Framework Service (CFS).
 Its files are installed to `/usr/share/doc/sat`.

-## Check for Latest Documentation
+## Check for the Latest Documentation

-Acquire the latest documentation RPM.
-This may include updates, corrections, and enhancements that were not available until after the software release.
+You can find the latest documentation in the most recent RPM package.
+This package may include updates, corrections, and enhancements that were not available until after the software release.

 1. Check the version of the currently installed SAT documentation.